-Air Quality: Different types of flooring can also have an effect on the indoor air quality of a space.
-Some materials such as low quality vinyl, as well as the adhesives used to install many floors, can off-gas small amounts of toxic Volatile Organic Chemicals, which can cause problems for elderly residents with breathing problems.
+Different types of flooring can also have an effect on the indoor air quality of a space.
+Some materials such as low-quality vinyl, as well as the adhesives used to install many floors, can off-gas small amounts of toxic volatile organic chemicals, which can cause problems for elderly residents with breathing problems.
 Some carpets will also attract dust and small dirt particles which can then also end up in the air.

 Best Commercial Flooring Options For Senior Citizens